 Think miniature models rather than the catwalk version.
-GoModelling offers the chance to view a plethora of scale models built by modelling aficionados, all in the imposing ambience of the Heeresgeschichtlches Museum (English: Museum of Military History).
+GoModelling offered the chance to view a plethora of scale models built by modelling aficionados, all in the imposing ambience of the Heeresgeschichtlches Museum (English: Museum of Military History).

-- Organised by the Austrian branch of the International Plastic Modellers Society
+- Organised by the Austrian branch of the International Plastic Modellers Society (IPMS)

-- See also: Events in Vienna
+- See also:

 Models and their makers

-Or recreations of battles from history, military scenes, aviation displays, architectural models, naval panoramas, fantasy figures, science fiction vehicles…the exact range depending on the imagination and dedication of this year’s exhibitors.
+Or recreations of battles from history, military scenes, aviation displays, architectural models, naval panoramas, fantasy figures, science fiction vehicles…the exact range depending on the imagination and dedication of that year’s exhibitors.

-How to get to GoModelling
+How to get to the museum

-Be sure to save some time for viewing the museum itself.
+Just find your way to the Heeresgeschichtliches Museum and go inside.
 It’s as much a history museum as a military one and includes some quite spectacular exhibits.
 I still can’t quite grasp the fact they have the car that Archduke Ferdinand was assassinated in, thus setting off the chain reaction that led to World War I.

-Address: Arsenal, Objekt 1, Ghegastraße, 1030 Vienna | Website
+Address: Arsenal, Objekt 1, Ghegastraße, 1030 Vienna